Clearwater Ricinus Natural Area

 Other Information

-This site is located adjacent to the Clearwater River with steep banks and tree stands of mainly aspen and balsam poplar with some white spruce.
+This site is located adjacent to the Clearwater River with steep banks forested mainly with aspen, balsam poplar and some white spruce.
 It is in the Lower Foothills Natural Subregion of the Foothills Natural Region.

 What’s in a Name – Ricinus?
 If having two rivers of the same name is not confusing enough, how about the puzzle of having a locality named after a plant species, the castor-oil plant belonging to the genus Ricinus, which is not native to Alberta [4]?
 Likely the NA was named for the locality of Ricinus on the Clearwater River, but why was the locality so named?
 Unfortunately, the answer is not readily available and will need to remain a mystery – for now.